Evangelical theology: Progressive sanctification

 Progressive sanctification is the work of sanctification of the believer through grace and the decisions of the believer after the new birth.
-This is the position of some evangelical denominations, such as Baptist churches and some Pentecostal denominations of the Finished Work Pentecostal variety such as the Assemblies of God and The Foursquare Church.
+This is the position of some evangelical denominations, such as Baptist churches and some Pentecostal denominations of the Finished Work Pentecostal variety such as the Assemblies of God and the Foursquare Church.

 Entire sanctification

-Entire sanctification, also known as Christian perfections, is a second work of grace subsequent to the new birth in which an individual is made perfect in love and free from original sin.
+Entire sanctification, also known as Christian perfection, is a second work of grace subsequent to the new birth in which an individual is made perfect in love and free from original sin.
 This is the position of Methodist denominations (inclusive of the holiness movement), as well as Holiness Pentecostal denominations, such as the International Pentecostal Holiness Church, Church of God (Cleveland) and Church of God in Christ.
 These denominations affirm a growth in grace before and after entire sanctification that is accomplished "through a consistent Christian life of faith and good works."